NativeScript/docs-v7/ui-with-xml.md

 NativeScript sets each attribute value in the XML declaration to a respective property or an event of the component.
 If a respective property does not exist, NativeScript sets the attribute value as an expando object.

-Since NativeScript 1.3 you can specify code and CSS files for your Page XML using `codeFile` and `cssFile` attributes:
+Starting with NativeScript 1.3 you can specify code and CSS files for your Page XML using `codeFile` and `cssFile` attributes:
 ```XML
 <Page codeFile="~/your-code-file" cssFile="~/your-styles.css">
     <StackLayout>